guillaume-van-de-velde/pool/README.md

 # Pool
-My pool at 42 school
+My pool at 42 school.

 In the "POOL" folder, there is all my pool codes.